Friday, June 29, 2018

 roaming the outskirts of my eye?

-He’s like my personal fly, a meta-vision,
+He’s my personal fly, a meta-vision,

 possibly a preview of my next incarnation.